ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 	If you enter, you'll be treated as if you were the user, meaning you will be able to see all of the user's information including their events, invites and  which events are they assissting.
 	You will also be able to change the password, but for safety reasons you will need the previous user password.
 	Finally you will have the Edit Button that will let you edit all of the user informetion, including his profile photo, and the Delete which will delete the specific user.
-	The Administrator will have the ability to make another user an administrator (you can see this in the edit).
+	The Administrator will have the ability to MAKE ANOTHER USER AN ADMINISTRATOR (you can see this in the edit).

 ORGANIZATION
 	As in Events, you will be granted with a delete butto to erase any organization you please.